hjbct44/PorkPi/README.md

    4. db - the data read from the DHT22 and HX711.
 This can get very large 5.Batches - a sheet to record information about curing batches

+   Scripts:  Init button calls ClearCCC which deletes the database data
+             Load Cell buttons reset the starting weight for a new batch

    https://docs.google.com/spreadsheets/d/1RDl6c0PCc1N5fu7AyHzHCBHRwpOT-CSu9wPups7etVM/pubhtml